What is Hydrogen Energy?

-Hydrogen is both the most abundant and the lightest element in the universe.
+Hydrogen is the simplest and most abundant element in the universe.
+It does not occur naturally.
 While it exists pretty much everywhere- in the air, in space, in the ground- it is rarely alone.
+It’s obtainable in combination with other elements such as water.
+Water is made up of hydrogen and oxygen.
 This means that it is usually combined with another element, making it necessary to extract and convert it to make it a usable energy source.
-It is a complex process that takes combined elements and derives hydrogen gas from them, so lets take a closer look at what it is and how it’s made.
+Hydrogen also occurs in numerous organic compounds, for example, hydrocarbons that result in fuels like natural gas, gasoline, propane, and methanol.
+The biggest challenge to harnessing hydrogen is harvesting it in its purest form.

 Hydrogen’s chemistry is very simple- a single atom is made up of only a proton and an electron.
 In a gaseous form, it can be burned as a fuel.
 It can be stored in power cells that generate explosive energy and propel rockets and spaceships.
 It is volatile and combustible, and very, very powerful.

 Hydrogen can be stored cryogenically (frozen) or in compressed air containers as a gas.
 It takes a lot of storage space to house significant amounts of hydrogen.
 This is because the molecules are far apart, and the gas is lightweight, making it very spread out.
 To contain the same amount of hydrogen in a cylinder as gasoline, for example, creates a much heavier container.

 - How is Hydrogen Energy Converted into Electricity?

 Hydrogen gas is an expensive and complex fuel to make because it has to be separated from whatever element it is joined to.
 It often takes a lot of energy to make hydrogen gas, making it a costly power source.
 There are a number of ways to separate hydrogen from its companion elements.